rauc/rauc/docs/using.rst

 The D-Bus API's main purpose is to trigger and monitor the installation process via its ``Installer`` interface.

-The ``Install`` method call triggers the installation of a given bundle in the background and returns immediately.
+The ``InstallBundle`` method call triggers the installation of a given bundle in the background and returns immediately.
 Upon completion of the installation RAUC emits the ``Completed`` signal, indicating either successful or failed installation.
-For details on triggering the installation process, see the :ref:`gdbus-method-de-pengutronix-rauc-Installer.Install` chapter in the reference documentation.
+For details on triggering the installation process, see the :ref:`gdbus-method-de-pengutronix-rauc-Installer.InstallBundle` chapter in the reference documentation.

 While the installation is in progress, constant progress information will be